Childhood hyperactivity is a pervasive disorder.

-7. Unfinished Tasks: A child with ADHD may show interest in many different things, but may have trouble finishing them.
-For example, they can start projects, chores, or chores, but move on to the next thing that interests them before finishing.
+7. Unfinished Tasks: A child with ADHD may show interest in many things but may have trouble finishing them.
+For example, they can start projects, chores, or chores but move on to the next something that interests them before finishing.

 8. Lack of focus: A child with ADHD may have trouble paying attention, even when someone is speaking directly to them.
 They will say they heard you, but they will not be able to repeat what you just said.

-9. Avoid tasks that require prolonged mental effort: This same lack of concentration can cause a child to avoid activities that require sustained mental effort, such as paying attention in class or doing homework.
+9. Avoid tasks requiring prolonged mental effort: This lack of concentration can cause a child to avoid activities that require sustained mental effort, such as paying attention in class or doing homework.

 10. Mistakes: Children with ADHD may have trouble following directions that require planning or executing a plan.
 This can lead to careless mistakes, but it does not indicate laziness or lack of intelligence.

-11. Daydreaming: Children with ADHD are not always boisterous and noisy.
+11. Daydreaming: Children with ADHD are not always boisterous.
 Another sign of ADHD is being quieter and less complicated than other children.
-A child with ADHD may stare into space, daydream, and ignore what is going on around him.
+A child with ADHD may stare into space, daydream, and ignore what is happening around him.